microsoft/ai-developer/Dotnet/challenges/Challenge-05.md

 ### Create a Semantic Search Plugin to query the AI Search Index

 1. Navigate back to the reference application and open the **Chat.Razor.cs** file.
-Register the service for Azure OpenAI Text Embedding Generation with the Kernel Builder.
+Register the service for Azure AI Foundry Text Embedding Generation with the Kernel Builder.

     :bulb: As an example, look at how you registered the AzureOpenAIChatCompletion service.
 Also note the 3 App Settings you added to the appsettings.json file: EMBEDDINGS_DEPLOYMODEL, AOI_ENDPOINT, AOI_API_KEY.